 The Aurora Room is just a walk away from all the best things to do on the Homer strip and if Halibut fishing is on your Alaska itinerary, there are plenty of options for you to choose from!
 Your host is Camarron and he was responsive and made checking in and out a breeze.
 We were able to check in on our own and had the ability to cook using hot plates and a toaster oven.
 This is the place to stay if you are looking for some crazy views!
 Homer is not to be missed on your Alaska road trip!

 One of the top Alaska attractions in Soldotna is the Kenai River and the Salmon Fishing Run.
 Whether you fish or just want to enjoy the town and the stunning [active!] volcanos in the distance, make sure to add Soldotna as part of your Alaska road trip itinerary.
-On your way to Homer, you will pass through Soldotna, but it is better to leave this part of your Alaska itinerary for on the way back to Anchorage so you can break up the driving time.
+On your way to Homer, you will pass through Soldotna, but it is better to leave this part of your Alaska road trip itinerary for on the way back to Anchorage so you can break up the driving time.

 The drive from Homer to Soldotna is only 1.5 hours, so you will be hanging out in this cute Alaskan town before you know it!
 Keep an eye out for Moose and Bear, as animal watching is one of the top things to do in Alaska and Soldotna is the perfect place for wildlife viewing!
+What better way to enjoy your Alaska vacation than with some local moose?

 Where To Stay In Soldotna

 If Soldotna is on your Alaska travel itinerary for the fishing, there is no better place to stay than the “Amazing Log Cabin Lodge On The Kenai River” which is literally right on the river!
 You have the option to rent out the entire lodge, which fits up to 21 people or to rent out an individual room.
 If you are traveling with a small group, one room will do.
-Even better, plan a trip to Alaska with your entire extended family, or an all girls or boys trip and rent out the entire lodge for yourself!
+Even better, plan an Alaska vacation with your entire extended family, or an all girls or boys trip and rent out the entire lodge for yourself!

 This Airbnb is run by Jennifer, the same host as the Anchorage accommodation we suggested above, and it is rustic luxury at its best.
 When you stay at the lodge, you have access to a full kitchen with a walk in fridge and freezer [!], a ton of bikes, fishing equipment, a washer and dryer on every floor, a media room, and all the epic views of the Kenai River you could possibly want!